andrei-v-frolov/healpix-viewer/README.md

 ### Caveats:
 - this is a one man show, so no heavy testing on different platforms so far
-- feature requests are welcome, but some are harder to impement than others
+- feature requests are welcome, but some are harder to implement than others
 - some bugs surely remain, but I would like to release widely in hopes of feedback